List of Monk characters: Trudy Monk

 The bomb was built by Warrick Tennyson.
 Tennyson mentions (in "Mr. Monk Takes Manhattan") that he did not recognize the man who hired him, but remembers that there were six fingers on his right hand.
 From the time of Trudy's death until the end of season two, Monk believes all along that he was the intended target, with Trudy being an innocent victim.
 The intense guilt contributed to and intensified his nervous breakdown, his obsessive-compulsive manifestations, and his bizarre phobias.

 Dale reveals (in "Mr. Monk Goes to Jail") that the car bomb was actually intended for her, not him.
 Discovering that Trudy was the true target, Adrian is seen to be visibly affected by this piece of news.

-Adrian attempts (in "Mr. Monk Bumps His Head") to find this six-fingered man by purchasing a picture of him.
-The picture turns out to be doctored, leading to Teddy Mulligan, the seller, knocking Monk unconscious and sending him to a town in Wyoming, in turn causing Monk to uncover the murder of a waitress while forgetting his own name.
+False leads include (in "Mr. Monk Bumps His Head") a man who attempts to sell a faked picture of the six-fingered man and (in "Mr. Monk and Mrs. Monk") a lookalike who pretends to be Trudy come back after having faked her own death.

-Natalie overhears a woman (in "Mr. Monk and Mrs. Monk") who looks like Trudy say that she faked her own death to protect Adrian.
-Adrian begins to believe this might be true, but in the end, it turns out that this woman is an actress who has attempted to pass herself off as the real Trudy in order to get the key to Trudy's old storage unit.

-Adrian (in "Mr. Monk Is Up All Night") sees a Brazilian woman named Maria Cordova, whom he chases for several blocks for no apparent reason.
-It is later revealed that the reason he was drawn to her is that she received a cornea transplant from an organ donor, who turned out to be Trudy.
+Adrian (in "Mr. Monk Is Up All Night") sees a Brazilian woman whom he chases for several blocks for no apparent reason.
+It is later revealed that the reason he was drawn to her is that she literally has Trudy's eyes, received via a post mortem cornea transplant.

-During the season six finale ("Mr. Monk Is on the Run"), Adrian finds the six-fingered man, named Frank Nunn, but unfortunately, he is shot and killed by John Rollins, a corrupt Angel County sheriff recruited by Dale in a plot to incriminate Adrian.
+During the season six finale ("Mr. Monk Is on the Run"), Adrian finds the six-fingered man, named Frank Nunn, who is soon shot and killed by John Rollins, a corrupt Angel County sheriff recruited by Dale in a plot to incriminate Adrian.
 By the end of the episode, Adrian confronts Dale, telling him that the police searched Nunn's house after he died.
 The police discovered some old letters in which Nunn talked about killing Trudy and also mentioned that he was hired by a man named "The Judge".
 Adrian believes Dale knows the identity of "The Judge", but so far, Dale had not revealed any further information.